Writing, Publications & Professional Contributions

 Introduction

-This page brings together selected publications, writing and conference contributions that reflect my ongoing interest in thoughtful, neurodivergence-informed approaches within psychology.
+This page brings together selected publications, reflective writing and conference contributions exploring neurodivergence within clinical practice and professional life.

 Publications